vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-+ The Landau-Teller equation is used for V—T energy exchange and the V—T relaxation time is dictated by the Millikan-White semi-empirical formula with Park's correction.
-In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since `overwriteDefault` is _on_).
+The Landau-Teller equation is used for V—T energy exchange and the V—T relaxation time is dictated by the Millikan-White semi-empirical formula with Park's correction.
+In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since <span style="font-family:'Lucida Console', monospace, color: #FF0066">overwriteDefault</span> is _on_).

 <table>
   <tr>